ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+white feather in battle :
+&quot;Were you in the fight?
-little taste of it. a.&quot;
+&#x27; Had a little taste of it. a.&quot;
 &#x27; Stood your ground, did you V
 &quot;No,Ba,Irun8l&quot;
 Run at the first fire, did you ?&quot;